 The simple mechanics in these devices make for little to no repair costs.
 But this doesn’t mean you can ignore it forever.
 You should check in on it at least once a year, performing backwater valve maintenance when you notice the flap isn’t sealing properly or something seems amiss.
 If you are unsure what backwater valve maintenance you should be performing, make a call to a local plumber for a recommendation or your original backwater valve installer.
 Either will be able to help you sort out any issues fast.

-At Trouble Shooters, our licensed technicians have extensive backwater valve install and backwater valve repair experience and have been providing property owners in Toronto with superior service since 1944.
+At Trouble Shooters, our licensed technicians have extensive experience to install backwater valve and also repair/ maintain these devices.
+We have been providing property owners in Toronto with superior service since 1944.
 Call us today to learn more about our expert service or to book a consultation regarding a backwater valve 416-291-9444.

 The City of Toronto, while working to make improvements to its vast sewer system, has a great rebate program for residents looking to upgrade their homes flood protection.
 The City of Toronto Basement Flooding Protection Subsidy Program offers financial subsidy of up to $3,400 per property to install flood protection devices.

-This rebate applies to installing a back-water valve on the sanitary sewage and/or storm water connection and/or installing a sump pump to manage the water normally collected by footing weeping tiles that drain to the sanitary/storm or combined sewer.
+This rebate applies to install a backwater valve on the sanitary sewage and/or storm water connection and/or installing a sump pump to manage the water normally collected by footing weeping tiles that drain to the sanitary/storm or combined sewer.

 Eligible backwater valve work: